Monotone101/codepath_assignments/READMEhoneypot.md

 **Summary:** What does this honeypot simulate and do for a security researcher?

-Snort monitors network traffic in real time, scrutinizing each packet closely to detect a dangerous payload or suspicious anomalies.
+Snort monitors network traffic in real time, scrutinizing each packet closely to detect a malicious payload or suspicious anomalies.
+It also can look at the data from a pcap file.
 What snort do for a security researcher is that they can see the compromised attempt beforehands and find ways to fix them.

 <img src="Honeypot6.gif">